Ramoji/OnTheMap/README.md

 * MapKit
 * Singleton pattern and NSNotification used to decouple acquisition of model data from view controllers while keeping the latter updated.
 * UIWebView used to display a url associated with a student object.
 The UIWebViewDelegate protocol is used to update the source view controller as the user navigates in the destination web view.
+* Navigation is implemented using UINavigationController and UITabBarController.

 ## Screenshots